Digital Nomad Guide to Tulum, Mexico

 Where to stay in Tulum, Mexico: Centro or Playa?

 This is where Outsite Tulum is located.
-The coliving space is 5 minutes from the water.
+This co-living space is just 5 minutes from the water.
 Tulum Beach is the place to stay if you'd like to spend most of your time on the sand.
 There are restaurants and bars within walking distance, however, make sure to note how long the beach road is.
 It's not easy to walk up and down during high season due to the traffic, and you'll need to rent a bike to get to the town.

 Read more about neighborhoods in Tulum.